isaac-sim/IsaacLab/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I have updated the changelog and the corresponding version in the extension's `setup.py` and `config/extension.toml` files
+- [ ] I have updated the changelog and the corresponding version in the extension's `config/extension.toml` file

 <!--
 As you go through the checklist above, you can mark something as done by putting an x character in it